 It does very little for your body.

 Sugary drinks, alcohol and foods containing refined sugars are high in calories and low in nutrients.
 In addition, processed, fried and salty foods like chips, cookies and baked goods do not help you.

-Try replacing them with fresh, whole foods and watch your the inches disappear from your waist!
+Try replacing them with fresh, whole foods and watch the inches disappear from your waist!

 Lack of sleep may affect your weight loss negatively.
-The recommended amount is 8hours a day.
+The recommended amount of sleep is 8 hours a day.
 Although it may prove difficult with your newborn, try to get as much sleep as you can.

 Exercise is a great way to burn extra calories.
 Go easy if you are a new mum, you can even try taking a walk with your baby.
 Yoga is also a good way to help you relax; some poses like the camel pose could help reduce tummy fat.

 Pelvic exercises like kegel exercises are also encouraged.
 You could also include cardio exercises, e.g. jogging, running, and cycling as time passes.

 7. Ask For Help

 Your partner, family and friends are there for you.
 They could help prepare healthy meals or take care of your baby.
 This allows you rest, catch up on some lost sleep and exercise.

 Also, if you need professional help, your doctor, family nurse, or a psychologist could offer support.